Albro3459/StreamTrack/API/README.md

 \q

 ## Docker
-DockerScript.sh is the main script, which when called in the EC2 instance will run everything else
+DockerScript.sh is the main script, which when called in the EC2 instance will run everything else.

+RUN FROM INSIDE THE Docker/ DIRECTORY!